GreptimeTeam/docs/docs/nightly/en/user-guide/clients/grafana.md

 ### Quick Preview using Docker

-We built a docker compose file that integrated GreptimeDB, Prometheus, Prometheus Node Exporter, Grafana and this plugin together.
+Greptime provides a docker compose file that integrates GreptimeDB, Prometheus, Prometheus Node Exporter, Grafana, and this plugin together so you can quickly experience the GreptimeDB data source plugin.

 ```bash
 git clone https://github.com/GreptimeTeam/greptimedb-grafana-datasource.git